This is my Covid pneumonia story and how the fruit of the Spirit has helped me through my journey.

 His parents brought him to Urgent Care.
 He received care and also was tested for Covid.

 In the meantime, I began noticing allergy-type symptoms.
-The first few days were mild (except my loss of smell) except the chills:
+The first few days were mild (except my loss of smell).
+Then I had these symptoms:

 - little nagging cough one day